A-train (Texas): Future

-Maintenance Facility, including track upgrades and a new A-train station at Downtown Carrollton.
+In addition to the Downtown Carrollton extension, there are plans to create an infill station to serve Corinth, a non-member city between Denton and Highland Village.

 Operation

 Fares

 Fares are fully integrated with the rest of the DCTA system, with single rides costing $1.50.
 Two free transit zones exist on the system: between Downtown Denton Transit Center and MedPark, as well as Hebron Station to Trinity Mills.

 Services

 Since September 7, 2021, the A-train operates with a 30 minute headway during rush hours and interpeak every weekday, while on Saturdays the service runs every 60 minutes.
 There is no service on Sundays and major holidays.
 Interchanges with the DART Green Line are irregularly timed.

 Stations

 All stations have a park and ride lot and are fully accessible.

 Rolling stock

 DCTA placed an order for 11 Stadler GTW 2/6 DMUs in 2010.
 The first of the new trains were delivered in late 2011 for testing prior to their entry into service.
 The full order was fulfilled by August 2012, and in September 2012 the new units replaced the Budd DMUs leased from TRE.
 The line uses diesel-electric hybrid motive power.

 The A-Train began operations using 10 Budd RDC-1s leased from Trinity Railway Express, which were used until DCTA's own purpose-built fleet was delivered.